kani-ahmed/NetDrive-DataMigrator/README.md

       }
     ```
 ---
-- 🔭 I’m currently working on this Automated Healthcare EDI Generator & Submission System along with other smaller AWS projects.
+- 🔭 I’m currently working on an Automated Healthcare EDI Generator & Submission System along with other smaller AWS projects.
 - 🌱 I’m continually learning and integrating new technologies like AWS to enhance system performance and scalability.

 ---